 Karla Radosevich has been a postpartum and newborn nurse for more than 10 years and works as a certified maternal newborn nurse and clinical practice leader on the mother/baby unit for Presbyterian Hospital.
 She has been in lactation services for more than three years, serving as a lactation consultant for two.
 She is a baby-friendly champion for Presbyterian Main Hospital, a designated baby-friendly hospital since 2015, and assisted with training processes for the baby-friendly designation.
 As a New Mexico Breastfeeding Task Force clinical consultant, she promotes hospitals in the state of New Mexico to expand training and achieve baby-friendly status.
 She has been with the New Mexico Breastfeeding Task Force for three years as a committee member for the annual conference, as well as baby-friendly staff.
 She is attending graduate school for a master's in nursing education and plans to graduate in 2018.
 She has two daughters that were both breastfed and a passion for educating communities about the benefits of and normalizing breastfeeding.

-Siboney A. Rodriguez, LMSW, has proudly lived and grown up in New Mexico, surrounded by culture and diversity.
-As a mother of three boys and approaching a total of six years breastfeeding, Siboney is passionate about familial health and bonding.
-Siboney was accepted into the advanced standing program at New Mexico Highlands University and graduated in 2013 with her master’s degree in clinical social work.
+Siboney has proudly lived and grown up in New Mexico, surrounded by culture and diversity.
+As a mother of three boys and over 6 years of combined breastfeeding, Siboney is passionate about familial health and bonding.
+Siboney was accepted into the advanced standing program at New Mexico Highlands University and graduated in 2013 with her Master’s Degree in Clinical Social Work.
 After spending much of her college internships in clinical settings, Siboney developed her desire for working with infants and their families.
-Siboney has been working with a local hospital for the last four years as a licensed master social worker, primarily in the Family Birthing Center and Neonatal Intensive Care Unit.
+Siboney has been working with a local hospital for the last 4 years as a licensed masters social worker, primarily in the Family Birthing Center and Neonatal Intensive Care Unit.
+Siboney has also been with the NM Breastfeeding Task Force since early 2017, as a Clinical Implementation Specialist.
+Working with maternity and infant care facilities across the state, Siboney strives to support the Baby Friendly designation process.
+This role allows her to identify and cultivate strategies to fill gaps in current policies and community support.
 Siboney feels internally inspired to contribute towards the development of community encouragement and support for breastfeeding.
-She is currently in nursing school, with an anticipated graduation date of 2019.

 Kimberly Smetzer, RN, IBCLC, started working with new breastfeeding mothers and after her daughter Tiffany was born.
 Breastfeeding was much harder than she had imagined and she really thought of giving up.
 The amazing support she received while breastfeeding her children is the driving force behind where she is today.
 Since graduating from nursing school in 1999, Kimberly has worked in two countries and four states while accompanying her military spouse.
 She has had the privilege of working in mother/baby, labor and delivery, and transition nursery positions.
 Kimberly is an International Board Certified Lactation Consultant, (IBCLC) and has been able to use that knowledge in all of her positions.
 Kimberly and her husband moved to Las Cruces in the summer of 2008.
 Since then, she has worked as a lactation consultant and nurse manager at Mountain View Regional Medical Center with a wonderful group of people that believe in the same principles.
 They are proud to one of eight baby-friendly hospitals in the state of New Mexico while setting a standard that makes baby-friendly and ten steps to successful breastfeeding the norm rather than the exception.